 “Yeah, whatever, I suppose,” he shot before finishing his swig before getting up.
 He didn’t bother saying much else before heading out, leaving me alone to sit to pay for his tab.

-“Unbelievable he is…” I said, tossing the cash before finding myself in the accompaniment of another.
+“Unbelievable he is…” I mumbled to myself, tossing the cash before finding myself in the accompaniment of another.

 “You Sirius Hush Grimes?”